Seasickness symptoms can be eased with a variety of methods. Here’s how to avoid getting seasick on a cruise.

 But what if you unexpectedly experience seasickness when you’re already on board, and you aren’t prepared?

 You can usually buy OTC medication in the ship’s shop, but you’ll pay a premium price.
-You can ask at the passenger service desk, and they can usually provide you with some complimentary tablets.
-Be warned that the medicine does not work quickly.
+You can ask at the Guest Services desk, and they can usually provide you with some complimentary tablets.
+Be warned that the medicine doesn’t work quickly.
 It does the best job when taken the night before the cruise, and then again an hour before sailing.

 2. Pick the right stateroom location